ashcastelinocs124/BADM550-miniproject-2/README.md

 ## Files

 - `code.sql` — Primary SQL file containing all queries, CTEs, and commentary used for the analysis.
+- `extra.sql` — Secondary SQL file containing all queries, CTEs, and commentary used for the analysis.

 ## Purpose